kidinhvao/Turtle-Race-The-Game/Week 1 Features.md

 ## BGMs

-This game have one BGM when racing and one BGM for winning.
+This game have one BGM when the turtles are racing and one BGM for winning scence.

+- [x] **Completed**

+## Graph

+After the game result, there will be pop-ups to announce the winning turtle, the finish time and 2 graph, the bar chart show us the score of the turlte, the pie chart show us the

 - [x] **Completed**